-Of course, it’s unlikely any one of us will replicate the genius of Michael Jackson, but you could produce your own eBook, e-course, award-winning photo, or song to create your own slice of passive income.
+Of course, it’s unlikely any one of us will replicate the genius of Michael Jackson.
+But you could produce your own eBook, traditional book, e-course, award-winning photo, or song to create your own slice of passive income.

 Example Of A Product

 In 2012, I wrote a 120-page eBook about severance package negotiations.
-Today, the book is in its 5th edition for 2022 and is 200-pages.
+Today, the book is in its 5th edition for 2023 and is 200-pages long.
 It regularly sells about ~50 copies a month at $87 – $97 each without much ongoing maintenance.

 Another way to think about how profitable creating a product can be is to look at the amount of capital it would take to generate the same about of earnings.
 For example, to replicate the ~$40,000 a year in passive income I can get from the book, I would need to invest $1,000,000 in an asset that generates a 4% yield.
 To earn $10,000 a year in passive income would therefore need roughly $250,000 in capital.